LimHueiHwang/sap-pr-automation/README.md

 ![Plan Order Validation](docs/images/plan-order-validation.png)

-This screenshot demonstrates the Plan Order validation process and the information used to support PR creation.
+This screenshot demonstrates the Plan Order / SA validation process and the information used to support PR creation.

 ---